The Best Desktops for Photo Editing [April 2020]

 - Slower storage

 Don’t be fooled by its small size.
 Although this desktop computer may not look traditional, it packs an amazing amount of power and all of the connectivity options you’d need for virtually any visual project.
-Powered by an 8th generation Intel Core i5 processor running at 2.2GHz, this tiny yet mighty machine is able to take on pro-level image and video rendering projects like no other.
-It packs 8GB of memory for advanced multitasking and app support, along with high-bandwidth RAM that can smoothly run your games and editing applications with ease.
-It also comes loaded with a 256GB solid state hard drive that’s much faster than traditional spinning drives, and helps ensure that it’s virtually impossible for your data to get lost (since it’s much easier to recover in the incredibly unlikely event of a crash).
+Powered by an 10th generation 6-core Intel Core i7 processor running up to 4.7GHz, this tiny yet mighty machine is able to take on pro-level image and video rendering projects like no other.
+It packs 16GB of memory for advanced multitasking and app support, along with high-bandwidth RAM that can smoothly run your games and editing applications with ease.
+It also comes loaded with a 512GB solid state hard drive that’s much faster than traditional spinning drives, and helps ensure that it’s virtually impossible for your data to get lost (since it’s much easier to recover in the incredibly unlikely event of a crash).

 You’ll also enjoy fast, long-range WLAN 802.11 connections along with Bluetooth 5.0 functionality, and there are two USB ports along with an HDMI out that can be used to connect a monitor.
 This unit is also small enough to take with you on the go without issue—making it ideal for people who want to shuttle their work between home and the office.